MingFei2001/HeyAPI/README.md

 *   `http://localhost:8080/` - To access the home page.
 *   `http://localhost:8080/weather` - To access the weather page.
 *   `http://localhost:8080/currency` - To access the currency converter page.
+*   `http://localhost:8080/notes` - To access the notes page.

 #### API Key Setup